muskanvivek9525/todo/README.md

-# todo list application created by using node.js.
+# todolist application created by using node.js.